Benefits of Art Therapy for Elderly: Strictly for Adults!

 - Pick a medium that feels good to you and enables you to express freely.
 Concentrate on a physical or intense subject matter you need to think upon or make an inquiry.
 After that let your thoughts flow freely.
 Try not to stress yourself about making your artistic piece 'perfect'.
 It's more important to give yourself the flexibility to express what's inside you.

 - If you end up in physical or emotional pain, give art a chance to heal you.
 Utilise your preferred work of art and express your sentiments, and release the emotions.Utilise it all the time as a "preventive medication."
 It might sound excessively straightforward, but it does work.

 A Note to the Reader

 As we grew up, the need to conform to norms overtook our creative streak.
-Somewhere down the line, we lost track of the satisfaction which artistic activities gave us.
+Somewhere down the line, we lost track of the satisfaction that artistic activities gave us.
 Suddenly, engaging in artistry became a waste of time and art was sidelined.
-It is important to realise the healing benefits of Art therapy for elderly as it will make their old-age years golden.
-Strong scientific evidence support our belief that Art is happiness and happiness is something luxury can't buy.
+It is important to realise the healing benefits of art therapy for elderly as it will make their old-age years golden.
+Strong scientific evidences support our belief that art is happiness...and happiness is something money can't buy.